Nestle sees higher input cost inflation next year

 "Our strategy is to offset anything we receive through pricing.
 The idea is to pass it on to the trade and to consumers whenever we receive it," he said, adding there would be a delay.

-He said the company was gaining market share in most categories and regions, with the exception of infant nutrition in China that wouldn’t return to growth this year and frozen pizza due to supply chain constraints.
+He said the company was gaining market share in most categories and regions, with the exception of infant nutrition in China, which wouldn't return to growth this year, and frozen pizza due to supply chain constraints.

 He said margin growth would moderate going forward due to investment in sustainability and topline growth.
 Nestle will also continue to do share buybacks whenever appropriate.

-Asked about its stake in French cosmetics group L’Oreal, Roger said: "There is not much to add there.
-I cannot comment on one specific option regarding our L’Oreal investment ...
+Asked about its stake in the French cosmetics group L'Oreal, Roger said: "There is not much to add there.
+I cannot comment on one specific option regarding our L'Oreal investment.
 The board has to revisit all options and we want to keep all options open."